Nurbek-Abdulhamidov/housingWithMentor/README.md

-# Getting Started with Create React App
+# Getting Started with Webbrain Academy

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is available with github [Create React App]("https://github.com/Nurbek-Abdulhamidov/housingWithMentor.git").

+# Can see the demo [Houzing](https://netlify.com/Nurbek-Abdulhamidov/housingWithMentor.git)
 ## Available Scripts

 In the project directory, you can run: